microbean/microbean-helm/README.md

 In a normal Helm usage scenario, Tiller is
 [installed just-in-time by the `helm` command line client (via the `helm init` subcommand)][5].
-It runs as a Pod in a Kubernetes cluster.  microbean-helm features the [`TillerInstaller` class][13] that can do the same thing from Java.
+It runs as a Pod in a Kubernetes cluster.  microBean Helm features the [`TillerInstaller` class][13] that can do the same thing from Java.